John Amos Guion Diaries, 1838-1842: Finding Aid

 Guion's longer diary entries are often punctuated by series of shorter entries simply noting the ship's location and the weather.
 Also included is a section of copies of letters certifying the diagnoses of various men serving aboard U.S.S.
 Macedonian, as well as several regarding personal financial obligations.
 Located at the end of the volume is an index to letters sent and received by Guion.

 The John Amos Guion Diaries comprise two volumes in a single folder.
+Entries therein are arranged in roughly chronological order.

 Access and Use